Max Conway

-Maxwell "Max" John Conway (born 5 September 2003) is an English footballer who plays as a defender for club Bolton Wanderers.
+Maxwell "Max" John Conway (born 5 September 2003) is an English professional footballer who plays as a left-back for club Bolton Wanderers.

 Career

 Bolton Wanderers

-Conway came through the Bolton Wanderers academy, joining at U16 level.
+Conway came through the Bolton Wanderers academy, joining at age 7.
 He signed his first professional contract with Bolton Wanderers on 13 June 2022.

 Prior to signing his deal, Conway had featured on the first team bench during the 2020–21 season and was amongst the substitutes for the EFL Trophy Group stage game against Shrewsbury Town in October 2020.

 In May 2023, Bolton announced that Conway had signed a new one-year deal with the club.
 Exactly a year later, Bolton confirmed that they had activated an option to extend his contract with the club.

 On 7 May 2025, Bolton took up another one-year option in Conway's contract which ties him down until the summer of 2026.
+On 20 October, he signed a new contract until 2029.

+His first season as a playing member of the first team came during the 2025–26 season.
+He returned from his loans and became the first choice left-back, with Bolton winning promotion through the EFL League One play-offs.

 National League loan spells

 In November 2022, Conway joined National League North club Buxton on loan until January 2023, and the following February, he extended his loan deal with the club until the end of the season.

 In August 2023, Conway was loaned out to newly relegated National League side, Rochdale, On 6 October after featuring just seven times for Dale, he was recalled by parent club, Bolton Wanderers.

 A day later, Conway joined fellow National League club AFC Fylde on a 28-day loan deal; his loan was extended in November until 31 January 2024, and then until the end of the season.